tyson-nw/Neosys/database/sources/SRD/Archetypes/God-Touched.md

 **Throw the Lightning** As a Bonus Action, the Tempest domain God-Touched can cast Lighting Bolt, increasing [[#Burn]] as if cast normally.

 ### War
+**Battle Bond** With a Response to an ally being struck, you can switch places with the ally, making the attack miss, and make a melee weapon attack against any creature within range.

 # Tier 4
 ## Divine Spark